Teaching

 OS 410: Advanced Organizational Research Methods

-I am leading weekly discussion sections with 46 students.
-Apart from the usual course admin, I come up with my own lesson plans, help design assignments, and grade a majority of the assignments.
+I led weekly discussion sections with 46 students.
+I come up with my own lesson plans, help design assignments, provided a lot of help with students’ research, and graded a majority of the assignments.

 OS/ENV 208: Business and the Natural Environment